Rodovali/torpydo/README.md

 ```

 To update the library:
-- Go to your cloned git directory, and pull any change:
+- Go to the cloned git directory, and pull any change:
 ```
 git pull
 ```